 The Psycholinguistics Laboratory investigates how people comprehend, produce, and acquire of language.
 Recent work explores how people take the perspective of others in communication, how adults and children learn to resolve linguistic ambiguity, and connections between language and memory.
 Students can get involved in the lab through PSYC 104 (Research Practicum in Language and Mind), through thesis or independent research work, or as volunteers.
 Contact Professor Dan Grodner by email at email@example.com for more information.

-Practicum in Clinical Psychology: Jane Gillham
+Field Placement in Clinical Psychology: Jane Gillham

 An opportunity for advanced psychology students to gain supervised experience in off-campus clinical settings.
 Students have completed placements in a variety of setting including outpatient clinics, clinical research centers, psychiatric hospitals, special education settings, and crisis hotlines.
 Requirements include 8 hours per week in an off-campus placement, weekly meetings to discuss placement experiences and relevant readings, and a major term paper.
 Students are expected to have clinical contact with clients/patients and to have an on-site supervisor.